 Jejuri Bhandara Festival: Shower of Turmeric

 The Bhandara festival at Khandoba Temple, Jejuri takes place on Somvati Amavasya- a new moon day that falls on a Monday.
 It usually occurs two or three times in a year.
-This year Somvati Amavasya will fall on these dates: 4th February 2019, 3rd June 2019 and 28th October 2019.
+This year Somvati Amavasya will fall on these dates: 23rd March 2020, July 20, 2020 and December 14, 2020.
 Annual six-day fair (Jejuri Yatra) is celebrated from the first to sixth lunar day of the bright fortnight of the Hindu month of Margashirsha.
 The sixth day (Skanda Sashthi or Champa Sashthi) will fall on 2nd December 2019 this year.
 Champa Shasthi is considered important day for performing religious rites related to genealogy (Kulachar).
 It is also celebrated as victory day as Lord Shankara took the incarnation of Martand Bhairava to destroy Manimalal Goddess on this day.

 India is a land of colours and festivals.
 Jejuri, which is about 50 kms from Pune actually lives up to its name.
 The town is aptly named “Sonyachi Jejuri” which means “The Golden Jejuri”.
 Devotees of local deity, God Khandoba celebrate the Bhandara festival with great enthusiasm on Somvati Amavasya in Jejuri.
 And their ritual of celebration is unique – an astounding amount of Bhandare (turmeric) is being thrown all over the temple premises by devotees.